 The Murray lobster is a spiny crayfish and the 2nd largest freshwater crayfish species in the world, it grows to several kilograms in size and is aquaculture by one of our members for the aquarium trade.
 Other species of spiny Euastacus crayfish are also available from steve as well as a number of different Cherax species.
 If you want a giant spiny crayfish as an aquarium pet contact Steve Chara (Otway Yabbies) email@example.com “Home of the Yum Yab TM &The Express Yabby TM”

 If you would like to find out about the giant spiny crayfish (Euastacus) that are found in Queensland, New South Wales, Victoria and into the south eastern corner of South Australia.
 Then the book “A guide to Australia’s Spiny Freshwater Crayfish” is available at: Australian Aquatic Biological www.aabio.com.au Go to bookshop “Click Here”

-Marron are the largest freshwater crayfish in the world and renowned for their excellent eating qualities.
+Marron are renowned for their excellent eating qualities.
 Unfortunately, marron are unsuitable for NSW and not commercially grown or for sale in this State.